 As you engage with prospective clients, it helps immensely to have case studies as part of your sales kit.
+How to design and write case studies that are effective?
 Case studies achieve three important goals, while engaging with prospects

 - Supports the services you are offering with real life examples of how clients have benefited

 - Demonstrates your thinking/approach to solve client problems

 Case studies, in a way are far more powerful than services flyers, as they provide a client view point to the services offered.
 Having said so, case studies need to be carefully planned to be totally effective.
 Here are a few pointers to build case studies to help you win new business.

 Your prospects don’t want to hear about your service capabilities in the form of a case study.
 They are looking for a story that they can relate to.
 Based on your target market, identify the story and the client that you want to cover in the case study.